 - Make sure each account gets used at least once per year

-Obviously using them all at once would be a nightmare.
-But it’s quite easy to keep track of 1-3 cards at a time.
-What I would recommend is every time the season changes, change which cards you use.
+Obviously using all your cards at once would be a nightmare.
+But it’s quite easy to keep track of one to three cards at a time.
+Every time the season changes, change which cards you use.
 That way all of them will be active accounts.

 - Don’t cancel a card (usually)

 As long as a given card isn’t charging an annual fee, there’s no reason to cancel it.
 Keep it open because as it ages, that will help boost your average account age.